 Several of our students have garnered national awards in the last year, including achieving the No. 1 score worldwide on the Bloomberg Institute’s Aptitude Test and being named finalist for the 2015 Presidential Management Fellows program.
 We’ve also had a number of faculty have their research featured, published, or accepted for publication in leading journals and news outlets.

 Finally, this year marks the 30th anniversary of internal audit education at the E. J. Ourso College.
 We have seen it grow from a pilot program in 1985 to its status as the worldwide leader and benchmark for similar programs.
 I know that it will continue to thrive into its 40th and 50th anniversaries.

-Thanks to everyone for another great semester and Geaux Tigers!
+Thanks to everyone for another great year and Geaux Tigers!